50 Fun and Unique Things to Do in Gainesville TODAY

 Another state park and bird lover’s paradise, the San Felsaco Hammock Preserve also stands out for its many species of hardwood trees.

-Sandhill Crane in Flight at San Felsaco Hammock Preserve Gainesville
+Sandhill Crane in Flight at San Felsaco Hammock Preserve Gainesville.
+Keep reading to find out ideas of what to do in Gainesville.

 It costs $4 per vehicle plus $2 for pedestrians, bicyclists, and extra passengers.